bhecquet/seleniumRobot/doc/chap7_Howto.md

 depending on test type

+If you need to reinit the SeleniumTestContext using `SeleniumTestsContextManager.initThreadContext(testNGCtx)`, call `initThreadContext(testNGCtx)` of one of these classes instead

 ### 3 Core: making an action on an HTMLElement replay on error ###

 By default, actions in HtmlElements are done only once.<br/>